gualtierofrigerio/ScreenshotSwiftUI/README.md

 Install
 -------

-### SwiftPM
+The package is distributed via SPM.
+Include the link below in Xcode to add it to your project.

 ```
 https://github.com/gualtierofrigerio/ScreenshotSwiftUI.git
 ```

-More details can be found in my blog post [Take screenshot of SwiftUI Views](https://www.gfrigerio.com/take-screenshots-of-swiftui-views/)
+More details on how it works can be found in my blog post [Take screenshot of SwiftUI Views](https://www.gfrigerio.com/take-screenshots-of-swiftui-views/)